toolleeo/cli-apps/README.md

 * [CAVA](https://github.com/karlstav/cava) - Cross-platform Audio Visualizer.
 * [Cloudcash](https://github.com/mrusme/cloudcash) - Check your cloud spending from the CLI, from Waybar, and from the macOS menu bar!
 * [dasht](http://sunaku.github.io/dasht/man/man0/README.html) - Search API docs offline, in your terminal or browser.
-* [dateutils](http://www.fresse.org/dateutils/) - Dateutils are a bunch of tools that revolve around fiddling with dates and times in the command line with a strong focus on use cases that arise when dealing with large amounts of financial data.
 * [flog](https://github.com/mingrammer/flog) - A fake log generator for log formats such as apache-common, apache error and RFC3164 syslog.
 * [fzf-tab-completion](https://github.com/lincheney/fzf-tab-completion) - Tab completion using fzf.
 * [GoTTY](https://github.com/yudai/gotty) - A program to turn CLI tools into web applications; basically, it runs a command and starts a server so that the output can be displayed in a web page.